Frequently Requested Statistics on Immigrants and Immigration in the United States

-The U.S. government first began collecting data on the nativity of the population in the 1850 census.
-That year, there were 2.2 million immigrants, representing nearly 10 percent of the population.
+In 1850, the first year the United States began collecting nativity data through the census, the country had 2.2 million immigrants, representing nearly 10 percent of the total population.

-- How has immigration to the United States fluctuated over time?
+- Want to know how immigration to the United States has fluctuated over time?
 Check out the U.S. Immigrant Population and Share over Time, 1850-Present data tool.

-Since 1970, the share and number of immigrants have increased rapidly, mainly because of large-scale immigration from Latin America and Asia, with the foreign-born population standing at 44.7 million as of 2018.
-Important shifts in U.S. immigration law (including the Immigration Act of 1965 that abolished national-origin admission quotas, the Refugee Act of 1980, and preferential treatment of Cuban immigrants); the United States’ growing economic and military presence in Asia and Latin America; economic ties, powerful immigrant networks, and deep migration history between the United States and its southern neighbors; and major economic transformations and political instability in countries around the world all have helped usher in the vast diversification of immigration flows.
+Since 1970, the share and number of immigrants have increased rapidly, mainly because of large-scale immigration from Latin America and Asia.
+The vast diversification of immigration flows was ushered in by important shifts in U.S. immigration law (including the Immigration and Nationality Act of 1965 which abolished national-origin admission quotas; the creation of a formal refugee resettlement program with the Refugee Act of 1980; and the Cold War-era grant of preferential treatment to Cuban immigrants); the United States’ growing economic and military presence in Asia and Latin America; economic ties, social linkages, and deep migration history between the United States and its southern neighbors; and major economic transformations and political instability in countries around the world.

 - To see the changing regional makeup of immigration to the United States, use the Regions of Birth for Immigrants in the United States, 1960-Present data tool.